galan/dms-exchange-java/README.md

     reader.readDocuments(doc -> /* eg. import to your system */);

-Close the reader when finished (AutoClosable):
+Close the reader when finished (AutoClosable can be user):

     reader.close();